Azure/Azure-Sentinel/Playbooks/Get-AlienVault_OTX/readme.md

 3. Import the Logic App (disabled by default)
 4. Set the run variables (Tennant ID, Client ID, App Secret, and OTX API Key).
 5. Enable and run.
+6. Enable the "Threat Intelligence Platforms (Preview)" connector in the Sentinel workspace.

 **Historic Data Lookback (RUN ONCE):**
 1. Set the lookback days to a desired value (example 365)